 Estates in excess of £325,000 may, dependent on the exemptions and reliefs available, be subject to IHT at 40%.
 You will submit an account to HMRC before obtaining a Grant, which details all the assets in an estate, but these values will not necessarily be accepted by HMRC.
-You should ensure that their value is negotiated and agreed by the Revenue by getting a closure letter of clearance certificate from HMRC confirming that there is no further IHT due, before you make any payments to beneficiaries.
+You should ensure that their value is agreed by obtaining confirmation from HMRC that there is no further IHT due before you make any payments to beneficiaries.

 You must ensure that all other debts have been paid.
 You can protect yourself against claims against unknown creditors by advertising in the way prescribed by section 27 of the Trustee Act 1925.